mikependon/RepoDB/RepoDb.Docs/Reporting an Issue.md

 - If somebody has voluteered to fix the issue.
 - If we found the issue is not a breaking-change.
-- If it is a pre-collaborated with the issuer.
+- If there is an agreement with the issuer.

 ## Gitter and Twitter